research-software-reactor/cyclecloud/QuickStarts/NvidiaGPU.md

 The two requirements are to use the NVidia GPU Cloud Marketplace image and apply the project spec.

 License
-To use the NVidia GPU Cloud container repository, you must create an account and obtain an API Key from the Nvidia GPU Cloud site.
+To use the NVidia GPU Cloud container repository, you must create an account and obtain an API Key from the Nvidia GPU Cloud site. see https://ngc.nvidia.com/catalog/landing

 ## Nvidia GPU Azure Marketplace Image